Faith-Based Addiction Recovery

 Some people might practice a religion where drug or alcohol addiction is considered something to be ashamed of or even a sin.

 Faith-based recovery helps those on both ends of the spectrum.
-It can help restore faith in God or a higher power, and it can also help teach the person struggling how to incorporate God in their recovery process.
+It can help restore faith in God or a higher power and teach the person struggling how to incorporate God into their recovery process.

 What is Faith-Based Recovery?